 In the southern plateau we continued our previous investigations moving eastwards and covering squares SP30.1 to 53.6.
 Here we noticed a significant difference in the ceramic density between the northern and southern part of the area that we covered.

-Many architectural remains, both scattered and in situ, were found across the area, usually segments of walls built of ashlar blocks and integrated within the ancient grid.
+Many architectural remains, both scattered and in situ, were found across the area and are usually usually segments of walls built of ashlar blocks and integrated within the ancient grid.

-In one square we located a wall built of rubble and mortar, manifestly of Roman or post-Roman date, while elsewhere we discovered part of the city wall, oriented NW-SE, that is parallel to the edge of the plateau on this side.
+In one square we located a wall built of rubble and mortar, manifestly of Roman or post-Roman date, while elsewhere we discovered part of the city-wall, oriented northwest-southeast, that is parallel to the edge of the plateau on this side.
 This discovery confirms our belief that the wall surrounded the entire plateau, including its southern, more abrupt, side.
 High erosion rates along this side account for the obliteration of the line of the city-wall.
 (See the geo-archaeological report.)

-Among the rest of the finds, which include fragments of two Doric columns (Fig. 19) and mosaic floors as well as a section of a stone channel (Fig. 20), most significant are the pieces of plaster, usually red, which were found in certain squares of tracts SP30, 32 and 35.
+Among the rest of the finds, which include fragments of two Doric columns and mosaic floors, as well as a section of a stone channel, most significant are the pieces of plaster, usually red, which were found in certain squares of tracts SP30, 32, and 35.
 In the same area, geophysical survey picked up a large residential unit with inner court.